UK Lotto

 UK Lotto Draw

 The UK Lotto is drawn twice a week and uses a variety of different lottery machines and sets of balls to truly randomise the draw.
-The machines are given names taken from the mythology surrounding King Arthur or from gemstones.
-Both the machine and set of balls are chosen at random before each draw by an independent onlooker from sealed envelopes.
+Two machines are required for each draw night under the ‘Double-Round’ format.
+Each round sees six numbers selected at random from 59, followed by a Bonus Ball.
+It is therefore possible for some of the same numbers to be drawn in both rounds.
+Both the machine and set of balls are chosen at random before each draw.

 History of UK Lotto